novatrixtech/mercurius/README.md

 }
 ```

-#To deploy only the compiled file**
+## To deploy only the binary file

-Besides compiled file you need to copy locale, conf and public directories along with it in order to a Mercurius project works properly.
+Besides binary file you need to copy locale, conf and public directories along with it in order to a Mercurius project works properly.